hmis-tools/hmis-api-server/docs/Authentication.md

 the Postman app or curl.
 In each request, set the value of the Authorization header to that id token.

-# For developers setting up a local instance of the server:
+# For developers (of client apps, or setting up a local server instance, etc)

 The process here is the same for users making requests to an existing server (the previous section).
 Even though you've set up a local